claritylab/lucida/README.md

 [sirius-application](sirius-application) contains the 3 backend components
 required to set up the end-to-end system.
 See [Sirius-application](http://sirius.clarity-lab.org/sirius) for more information.
+The Wikipedia Database used for the Question-Answering service is included in the full package on the [website](http://sirius.clarity-lab.org/downloads/)

 ## Sirius-suite